 Aakhuamuman Amaruka Atifi Mu(Aakhuamu Nation in North America) celebrates Odwira for 7 days annually.
 The last day of our observance is our New Year's day.
 This always occurs on the first full day of powbere (Atem/Atemet or autumn).
 We take advantage of the shift in energy which occurs during what is called the autumnal or fall equinox.
 The manner in which we approach our unique form of the Odwira celebration, which we call OBRA DWIRA NANANOMSOM - A Life Purification Ancestral Service/Celebration, reflects our Ancestral connection to the Akanfo of ancient Afuraka/Afuraitkait (Africa), yet also the unique experiences we have gained since we have been separated from the Akanfo of Afuraka/Afuraitkait (Africa).
 Akan Ancestral Religion is called Hoodoo.
 Obradwira Nananomsom is thus the Hoodoo New Year as well.

-Afurakanu/Afuraitkaitnut (Africans) who are descendant of those who were taken outside of Afuraka/Afuraitkait (Africa) have received invaluable insight by engaging this part of the world, "losing" and "reclaiming" our Ancestral culture and seeing our absolute enemies--the whites and their offspring--for who and what they truly are.
+Afurakanu/Afuraitkaitnut (Africans) who are descendant of those who were taken outside of Afuraka/Afuraitkait (Africa) have received invaluable insight by engaging this part of the world, "losing" and "reclaiming" our Ancestral culture - Sankofa - and seeing our absolute enemies--the whites and their offspring--for who and what they truly are.
 We therefore institutionalize this insight, this experience, as part of the accumulated wisdom of our Ancestry.
-The values of our culture are ritually re-affirmed in a major way annually, under the guidance and influence of the Nananom Nsamanfo, our Spiritually Cultivated Afurakani/Afuraitkaitnit (African) Ancestresses and Ancestors and the Akradinbosom, the Abosom(Deities) Who govern the solar, lunar and planetary bodies which define the seven-day Akan week, and from Whom all Akanfo derive our akradin (soul-names or 'day'-names).
+The values of our culture are ritually re-affirmed in a major way annually during the seven days of OBRADWIRA under the guidance and influence of the Nananom Nsamanfo, our Spiritually Cultivated Afurakani/Afuraitkaitnit (African) Ancestresses and Ancestors of our direct blood-circles and the Akradinbosom, the Abosom(Deities) Who govern the solar, lunar and planetary bodies which define the seven-day Akan week, and from Whom all Akanfo derive our akradin (soul-names or 'day'-names).

 The seven days of our Odwira observance revolve around the seven root mbe (proverbs) of UAB-ODWIRA Pa Nsaman Atemmu.
 UAB-ODWIRA is a specific body of knowledge founded upon the seven mbe (proverbs) which stream from the Akradinbosom and whose value was/is brought into fruition by our Nananom Nsamanfo.
 They serve as an example for us and a standard by which to measure our development individually and as an oman - an Afurakani/Afuraitkaitnit (African) nation/community.
 See UAB-ODWIRA for the seven root mbe (proverbs) delineating these values.
 Also, see the video below from our blogtalkradio broadcast wherein we examine the body of knowledge founded upon these values and the nature and practice of our OBRADWIRA observance:

-Aakhuamuman Amaruka Atifi mu celebrated Obra Dwira Nananomsom, 13017 during the gregorian calendar dates of September 16 through September 22.
-Note that September 22 (2016) was our New Year's day--the first day of Atem/Atemet (autumn) and the first day of the year 13017 [100 days prior to the gregorian 'new year' on january 1].
+Aakhuamuman Amaruka Atifi mu will celebrate Obra Dwira Nananomsom, 13018 during the gregorian calendar dates of September 16 through September 22.
+Note that September 22 (2017) is our New Year's day--the first day of Atem/Atemet (autumn) and the first day of the year 13018 [100 days prior to the gregorian 'new year' on january 1].

 Download the event flyer